 In our previous post, we outlined why the so-called fire combustion triangle can be so damaging when it comes to issues management – explaining how it’s easy to lose control of the message when your reputation is in a meltdown situation.

 Now it’s time to share some tips on how best to put the fire out, clean up the mess and generally restore an element of sanity.

 Note that these tips apply no matter what stage of the crisis you’re at.
 As noted previously, it’s always a good idea to have a crisis or issues management plan in place just in case, but then, like insurance, it tends to be considered as a distress purchase.

 Here’s how you do it … eight steps to deal with your communications crisis

-- We want to move quickly, but our next step is NOT to apportion the blame.
+- It’s important to move quickly, but the next step is NOT to apportion the blame.
 We’re on hand to help you protect or salvage your reputation.
 Instead, we’ll put things into perspective, and work with the facts.
 Sometimes, this means some inconvenient truths – if your CEO consistently denied their involvement, and was then shown to have been implicated … time to face that one, for example.
 By moving quickly, we must show some real action and a desire towards wanting to “fix” those problems.
 This has to come from the top, assuming you still have a CEO.
 If you don’t, you’ll need to find a new lightning rod…

 - Be transparent, consistent and clear in communicating, via all media channels.
 We know that you need to satisfy the bloodlust.
 Denying everything might be what the lawyers say, but they’re not responsible for protecting your corporate image that took years to build.
 Oh, and don’t fuel the fire, keep the number of spokespeople to a manageable few.
 Also, treat social media with respect – it’s just as easily able to bring you down